Member's Section

 - contain the provider number and/or registration number printed on official letterhead; OR

-- contain an invoice with a stamped name and address and contact details of the of the provider;
+- contain an invoice with a stamped name and address and contact details of the of the provider; AND

 - be fully itemised.